Article Last Updated: April 2022

-There are so many different types of water softening salts on the market it is difficult to know which one is right for you.
-If this is you, I don’t blame you, the market is full of what seems like millions of different softener salt.
+And because there are so many different types of water softening salts on the market it is difficult to know which one is right for you.

 First I will start by explaining what a water softener salt actually is.
 Why you need it and the different types of salt you can by.